KnapsackPro/docs.knapsackpro.com/_posts/2018-11-30-how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast.md

 ## Split tests across parallel jobs

-We could use build matrix feature to split tests by adding to your project [Knapsack Pro](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast) that will split your <b>Ruby</b> or <b>Javascript</b> tests automatically across parallel jobs in a way that all parallel jobs would run subset of test suite and finish work in similar time so you would get the result of your test suite passing or not as fast as possible without waiting for the slowest job.
+We could use build matrix feature to split tests by adding to your project [Knapsack Pro](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-travis-ci-parallel-jobs-with-build-matrix-feature-fast) that will split your <b>Ruby</b> or <b>Javascript</b> tests automatically across parallel jobs in a way that all concurrent jobs would run subset of test suite and finish work in similar time so you would get the result of your test suite passing or not as fast as possible without waiting for the slowest job.

 How to run Ruby tests on parallel jobs with [knapsack_pro](https://github.com/KnapsackPro/knapsack_pro-ruby) ruby gem: